2015 was a big year for Australia in Eurovision, the biggest in our short history at the Contest.

 The account, run by The Feed's Chris Leben, tweeted as the exaggerated character, all with Lee Lin Chin's approval of course.

-The combination of the public's serious respect of her journalism, her down-to-earth appeal for doing comedy and her awe-inspiring fashion, saw her gain huge popularity with the Australian public.
+The combinations of her quality journalism, down-to-earth appeal, comedy and awe-inspiring fashion, saw her gain huge popularity with the Australian public.

 This would see her nominated for a Gold Logie (the highest prize in Australian television entertainment) in early 2016.